livz/livz.github.io/_tips/App-translocation.md

 ### 2. The app must be opened by Launch Services

-We've seen before that the application is relocated when started with the _```open```_ command, which which launches it using the default application as determined via LaunchServices.
+We've seen before that the application is relocated when started with the _```open```_ command, which launches it using the default application as determined via Launch Services.
 This is exactly the same as double clicking on it.

 Although the app cannot be launched like this, we can invoke the binary directly: